bluekvirus/Stage.js/implementation/HOWTO.md

 ```
 You will also get the following APIs attached to the **view** instance object once you have configured the `editors:{}` block:
 ```
-this.getVal(name);
+this.getEditor(name);
 this.getValues();
-this.setVal(name, val, loud); //set loud to true if you want to fire change event on the editor. this.setValues(vals, loud);
+this.setValues(vals, loud);
 this.validate(true|false); //true for showing the validation errors. this.status(status, messages); //for highlighting status per editor. no arguments means to clear.
 ```
-There are also events emitted that you can use when dealing with these inputs (basic editors):
+There are also events emitted that you can use when dealing with each of these editors:
 ```
 editor:change
 editor:keyup